kylerush/csv-to-sqlite-challenge/README.md

 ## Setup

-0. Download `big.csv.zip` from Github releases and unzip it somewhere.
+0. Download the compressed `big.csv` from Github releases and it.
 1. Create a database containing the block table: `sqlite3 demo.sqlite < schema.sql`
 2. Run your program to load big.csv into the block table.
 Note the first row is CSV header and shouldn't be included.